2012 Audi TT Performance

 Acceleration and Power

-The EPA reports that both the TT coupe and roadster net a city/highway fuel economy 23/31 mpg.
+The EPA reports that both the TT coupe and roadster net a city/highway fuel economy rating of 23/31 mpg.

 - "Neither offers a manual transmission, which we consider a mortal sin." -- Car and Driver